Frequently Asked Questions

 * All new students must have completed orientation, placement assessment, education plan and a FASFA or Dream Act application.

-* Payment is due at the time of registration for Summer 2018 classes.
+* Payment is due at the time of registration for Summer/Spring 2018 classes.

 If the registration fees are not paid within 24 hours, you may be dropped from your class(es).
-Registration fees for Fall 2018 are due by July 15, 2018 and registration fees for Spring 2019 are due by November 1, 2018.
+Registration fees for Spring 2019 are due by November 1, 2018.
 Any classes added after these dates, payment will be due within 24 hours.

 Visit our cost of attendance page for current information on tuition and fee waivers.
 Tuition rates differ based on California residency status.